-Prioritization for course design projects is determined in collaboration with the Office of the Provost, College Deans and Department Chairs, and is primarily focused on the development of online certificates and degrees.
+Prioritization for course design projects is determined in collaboration with the Office of the Provost, College Deans and Department Chairs, Office of Curriculum and Planning, and is primarily focused on the development of online certificates and degrees.

 Individual courses that are not connected to an online program will be included in the project queue as time and resources become available.
 All online courses developed are intended to be designed to be master courses with common learning outcomes and summative assessments, and a set of core learning activities that support the intended learning outcomes.
 Although master courses, faculty have the ability to add elements to the course, as long as the central design is not compromised.

 Course Development Application Process